 Paris 2024 Olympics

-First multi-medal Olympics for Australian Combat Sports since Sydney 2000
+First multi-medal Olympics for Australian combat sports since Sydney 2000

 Bronze medals to Caitlin Parker & Charlie Senior!